ActiveSolution/active-lab-iac2022/labs/terraform.md

 You also need to configure the access policy to give the identity _Get_, _List_, _Set_ and _Delete_ permissions for secrets.
 This is done by setting the `access_policy`'s `secret_permissions` property to a string array containing the "Get", "List", "Set", "Delete", "Purge" and "Recover" strings.

-__Warning:__ "Purge" and "Recover", has to do with KeyVault using a "soft deleted" paradigm to make sure secrets are deleted by mistake.
+__Warning:__ "Purge" and "Recover", has to do with Key Vault using a "soft deleted" paradigm to make sure secrets are deleted by mistake.
 By adding these 2 permissions, Terraform can properly handle this.

 In the end, you should end up with something that looks like this